yuninxia/HPCToolkit/doc/src/users/gpu/gpu.md

 # Measurement and Analysis of GPU-accelerated Applications

 HPCToolkit can measure both the CPU and GPU performance of GPU-accelerated applications.
 It can measure CPU performance using asynchronous sampling triggered by Linux timers or hardware counter events as described in
-Section [5.3](#sample-sources) and it can monitor GPU performance using tool support libraries provided by GPU vendors.
+Section [5.3](#sample-sources) and it can monitor the performance of GPU operations using tool support libraries provided by GPU vendors.

-In the following sections, we describe a generic substrate in HPCToolkit to interact with vendor specific runtime systems and libraries and the vendor specific details for measuring performance for NVIDIA, AMD, and Intel GPUs.

 A single version of HPCToolkit can be built that supports GPUs from multiple vendors and programming models.
 However, using HPCToolkit to collect GPU metrics using GPUs from multiple vendor runtimes (e.g. CUDA and ROCm) in a single execution is largely untested although measuring GPU offloading using both Level Zero and OpenCL is known to work.

+In the following sections, we describe a generic substrate in HPCToolkit to interact with vendor specific runtime systems and libraries.
+We begin by describing some common measurement capabilities (profiling, tracing, PC sampling) available across all GPU families.
+We follow that with a description of measurement capabilities specific to particular GPU vendors.

 ## GPU Performance Measurement Substrate

-HPCToolkit's measurement subsystem supports both profiling and tracing of GPU activities.
-We discuss the support for profiling and tracing in the following subsections.
+HPCToolkit's measurement subsystem supports profiling and tracing of GPU operations as well as instruction-level performance measurement using Program Counter (PC) sampling.
+We discuss the support for each of these measurement modalities in the following subsections.

-### Profiling GPU Activities
+### Profiling GPU Operations

 The foundation of HPCToolkit's support for measuring the performance of GPU-accelerated applications is a vendor-independent monitoring substrate.
 A thin software layer connects NVIDIA's [CUPTI](https://docs.nvidia.com/cupti) (CUDA Performance Tools Interface) and AMD's [Rocprofiler-sdk](https://rocm.docs.amd.com/projects/rocprofiler-sdk) monitoring libraries to this substrate.
 The substrate also includes function wrappers to intercept calls to the OpenCL API and Intel's Level Zero API to measure GPU performance for programming models that do not have an integrated measurement substrate such as CUPTI or Rocprofiler-sdk.
 HPCToolkit reports GPU performance metrics in a vendor-neutral way.
 For instance, rather than focusing on NVIDIA warps or AMD wavefronts, HPCToolkit presents both as fine-grain, thread-level parallelism.

 HPCToolkit supports two levels of performance monitoring for GPU accelerated applications: coarse-grain profiling and tracing of GPU activities at the operation level (e.g., kernel launches, data allocations, memory copies, ...), and fine-grain measurement of GPU computations using PC sampling or instrumentation, which measure GPU computations at the granularity of individual machine instructions.

 Coarse-grain profiling attributes to each calling context the total time of all GPU operations initiated in that context.
 Table [8.1](#table:gtimes) shows the classes of GPU operations for which timings are collected.
+For AMD and NVIDIA GPUs, HPCToolkit also reports GPU kernel characteristics, including including register usage, thread count per block, and theoretical occupancy as shown in Table [8.2](#table:gker).
+HPCToolkit derives a theoretical GPU occupancy metric as the ratio of the active threads in a streaming multiprocessor to the maximum active threads supported by the hardware in an AMD compute unit or an NVIDIA streaming multiprocessor.

-In addition, HPCToolkit records metrics for operations performed including memory allocation and deallocation (Table [8.2](#table:gmem)), memory set (Table [8.3](#table:gmset)), explicit memory copies (Table [8.4](#table:gxcopy)), and synchronization (Table [8.5](#table:gsync)).
+In addition, HPCToolkit records metrics for operations performed including memory allocation and deallocation (Table [8.3](#table:gmem)), memory set (Table [8.4](#table:gmset)), explicit memory copies (Table [8.5](#table:gxcopy)), and synchronization (Table [8.6](#table:gsync)).
 These operation metrics are available for GPUs from all three vendors.
-While summary metrics in Table [8.1](#table:gtimes) are shown by default in hpcviewer, metrics shown in Table [8.2](#table:gmem)), Table [8.3](#table:gmset)), Table [8.4](#table:gxcopy)), and Table [8.5](#table:gsync) are hidden by default to avoid overwhelming users with many columns of metrics.
-However, one can reveal any of these metrics by simply marking them as visible in hpcviewer.
+While summary metrics in Table [8.1](#table:gtimes) and Table [8.2](#table:gker) are shown by default in hpcviewer, metrics marked with an asterisk in Table [8.3](#table:gmem)), Table [8.4](#table:gmset)), Table [8.5](#table:gxcopy)), and Table [8.6](#table:gsync) are hidden by default to avoid overwhelming users with many columns of metrics.
+However, one can reveal any of these hidden metrics by simply opening the metric pane in hpcviewer marking them as visible.

-For AMD and NVIDIA GPUs, HPCToolkit also reports GPU kernel characteristics, including including register usage, thread count per block, and theoretical occupancy as shown in Table [8.6](#table:gker).
-HPCToolkit derives a theoretical GPU occupancy metric as the ratio of the active threads in a streaming multiprocessor to the maximum active threads supported by the hardware in an AMD compute unit or an NVIDIA streaming multiprocessor.

 ```{table} Table 8.1: GPU operation timings.
 ---